Check out this newly developed overview of financial aid and why Eastern is your "best value" school!

 FAFSA's received after February 15th will still be considered, but awards are made on a funds-available basis and late applicants may not receive all the aid for which they might otherwise qualify.
 No EWU Scholarship applications will be accepted after February 15th, but departmental scholarship applications may have later deadline dates.
 Please see the information under "Scholarships" in the left sidebar for more details.

 The Cost of Attendance for 2014-2015 is available for your reference.
 These are the standard "base" amounts used to determine your financial aid eligibility.
-Your final cost may vary depending on your enrollment, program of study, types of courses taken, living status, residency, etc. For 2013-2014 and Summer 2014 cost of attendance, please refer to the Cost of Attendance page.
+Your final cost may vary depending on your enrollment, program of study, types of courses taken, living status, residency, etc.

 The EWU Net Price Calculator (Freshmen) provides estimated net price information (estimated cost of attendance minus estimated grant and scholarship aid) to prospective freshmen based on what similar students paid in a previous year.